 If you know you’re pregnant, or suspect you might be, it’s important to contact your health care provider to schedule a visit.
 Consider the type of care you’d like to receive during your pregnancy; will you work with an OB/Gyn?
 A midwife?
 Research the options in your area that most align with your needs.
 Depending on your situation and health history, you may go in for a confirmation pregnancy test.
 Your doctor may also perform an ultrasound to give a more accurate due date.

-Pregnancy is discussed in terms of months and trimesters, which are units of three months.
+Pregnancy is discussed in terms of months and trimesters.
 The first trimester is months 0-3, or weeks 0-17.
 The second trimester is months 4-6, or weeks 18-30.
 The third trimester is months 7-9, or weeks 31-42.
 Pregnancy is often thought of as 40 weeks, but full term is now considered any time between 39 weeks, 0 days and 40 weeks, 6 days.
 That spans 1 week before the due date to 1 week after the due date.
 And, at ConceiveAbilities, we are strong proponents of the Fourth Trimester, the 12 weeks after delivery, which is a crucial time for a strong postpartum recovery.

 Taking 400-800 micrograms of folic acid every day for at least 3 months to reduce the risk of birth defects in the brain and spine.
 Research shows that daily folic acid reduces the risk of neural tube defects by 70%.
 Some foods, like cereals and grains, include folic acid but it’s best to get the necessary amount from a supplement.

 Stop smoking and drinking alcohol.
-In addition to Fetal Alcohol Syndrom, the use of tobacco and alcohol has been shown to increase the risk of Sudden Infant Death Syndrome.
+In addition to Fetal Alcohol Syndrome, the use of tobacco and alcohol has been shown to increase the risk of Sudden Infant Death Syndrome.

 Work to manage any medical conditions, such as asthma, diabetes, high blood pressure and thyroid disease.

-Pregnancy requires many appointments – typically once a month during the first two trimesters, then twice a month during weeks 28 through 36, and eventually every week from week 36 until delivery.
-Women with high-risk pregnancies will go in more regularly.
-The check ups all serve a purpose and should not be missed.
+Pregnancy requires many appointments with your obstetrician – typically once a month during the first two trimesters, then twice a month during weeks 28 through 36, and eventually every week from week 36 until delivery.
+Women with high-risk pregnancies will be seen by their obstetrician more frequently.
+These check ups all serve a purpose and should not be missed.